-Most mothers find that weeks 32 to 34 are the most expressive — the silhouette is full, the proportions are settled, and you are usually still comfortable enough to stand still for a few minutes.
+We recommend scanning after week 30 of pregnancy.
+For most mothers, weeks 34 to 36 are the most expressive moment — the silhouette is full, the proportions are settled, and you are usually still comfortable enough to stand still for a few minutes.
 But the calendar is only part of the answer.

 The short answer

-Weeks 32 to 34 are the sweet spot for a 3D pregnancy scan.
+Wait until at least week 30, then aim for weeks 34 to 36 — that is the ideal window for a 3D pregnancy scan.
 The form is at its most readable, your baby has grown into the space, and your body has settled into the shape it will hold for the final stretch.

 But women carry differently.
-A first-time mother in week 30 may already have a fuller silhouette than someone in week 36 with their third pregnancy.
-So we treat the calendar as a guide, not a rule.
+A first-time mother in week 32 may already have a fuller silhouette than someone in week 36 with their third pregnancy.
+So we treat the calendar as a guide, not a rule — with week 30 as the floor we hold firm.

 Week by week — what changes

 By week 30 the silhouette has its definite curve.
-Your baby is still moving freely, which means scan day can be calmer.
-If you find later weeks physically tiring, this is a forgiving window.
+Your baby is still moving freely, which means scan day can be calmer, and you tend to feel more mobile.
+The form will look subtler than at the peak — some mothers love that quiet quality.

 This is when the form is at its most sculptural.
-The belly carries weight without being too low, and most mothers are still mobile enough to scan comfortably.
+The belly carries weight without being too low, the proportions are at their fullest readable point, and most mothers are still mobile enough to scan comfortably.
 If we had to pick one window, it is this one.

 Week 36 and beyond — possible, but watch yourself

-It is still possible to scan late, but the baby may have begun to engage and the belly can sit lower.
-Some mothers prefer this look.
-Others find the standing-still part difficult.
+It is still possible to scan late, and some mothers prefer the fullest, most pronounced shape.
+The trade-off is comfort — you may need to take the scan in shorter sittings, with breaks in between.
+Around week 38 the baby may begin to engage and the belly can sit lower.
+Some mothers love this look; others find the standing-still part difficult.
 We trust you to know your own body.

 Beyond the calendar — three things that matter more